Edited by: Keri Stooksbury

 5. Parc Soleil by Hilton Grand Vacations Club (Orlando, Florida)

-Our very last Hilton Grand Vacations property in Orlando is the Parc Soleil by Hilton Grand Vacations Club.
+Our last Hilton Grand Vacations property in Orlando is the Parc Soleil by Hilton Grand Vacations Club.

 6. Ocean 22 by Hilton Grand Vacations Club (Myrtle Beach, South Carolina)